democode-CC/soul/README.md

-Welcome to the code repository for our research paper, Targeted Therapy in Data Removal: Object Unlearning Based on Scene Graphs.
+Welcome to the code repository for our research paper, ***Targeted Therapy in Data Removal: Object Unlearning Based on Scene Graphs***.